-You will find a detailed description of the courses and required literature in our course catalog.
+Find a detailed description of the courses and required literature in our course catalog.

-Please Note: programs are subject to change.
-We advise you to look up the current program in Osiris Student at the start of the year.
+Please note: programs are subject to change.
+We advise you to look up the current program in OSIRIS Student at the start of the year.

 Interested in the Bachelor's program in Online Culture: Art, Media and Society?

 Check your eligibility and the deadlines for application